John Rensenbrink: The Green Party

 1984 was a decisive year for Rensenbrink.
-While in Poland the previous year, he had heard about the Germany elections which West Germany of Green Party have candidates.
-They had won 27 seats in the nation's Parliament.
-That summer, on his way back to the United States, Rensenbrink stopped off in Munich and in Frankfurt to visit friends who had joined the German Green Party and were celebrating their unexpected Parliamentary success.
+While in Poland the previous year, he had heard about the German elections where the German Green Party participated.
+They had won 27 seats in the German Parliament.
+That summer, on his way back to the United States, Rensenbrink stopped off in Munich and in Frankfurt to visit friends who had joined the German Green Party and were celebrating their unexpected parliamentary success.
 That fall, back in Maine and Bowdoin College, Alan Philbrook, a fellow anti-nuclear activist, called to say he had been at the first meeting of the Greens in Canada and, on his return to Maine, registered the Green Party of Maine.
 The two then called a meeting for January 14, 1984, to consider forming a Green Party organization in Maine.
 This was accomplished in Augusta on that date—the first of its kind, as they later discovered, in the United States.

 Rensenbrink quickly made plans to seek early retirement (which was accomplished in 1989) and threw himself into Green Party organizing in Maine and in the United States.
 A meeting in St. Paul, Minnesota was followed by regular monthly meetings of what was first called the Committees of Correspondence, later changed to Green Committees of Correspondence, with a Clearing House in Kansas City headed by Dee Berry.
 Working with the Clearing House, the annual gathering of a Green Assembly, and the Inter-Regional Committee that had formed, Rensenbrink headed a three-year project to produce a Green Policy Program, generated from the over 300 grass roots groups that had sprung up in the early years.
 The Program was completed and approved in September 1990, at the annual meeting of the Green Assembly in Boulder, Colorado.
 Thereafter, Rensenbrink, with others, formed the Green Politics Network whose aim was the eventual creation of a national Green Party of associated state Green Parties.
 The result was the Association of State Green Parties (ASGP), which, from 1996 to 2001 grew to include all of the state Green parties and then morphed into the Green Party of the United States in 2001.
 Rensenbrink has continued to be active in the USGP's National Committee and annual Conventions and Presidential campaigns and in its International Committee, which he had founded in 1997 as part of ASGP.